So, you’ve decided on a home birth! These essential items and advice can help make sure you are prepared for your home birth.

 Area for Supplies

-A low dresser or a table would be essential, so your midwife can lay out all her supplies she will use during labor.
+A low dresser or a table would be essential, so your midwife can lay out all their supplies they will use during labor.

 - Mirror (if you would like to see your babies head crowning)